Guided Imagery Meditation

 Guided imagery meditation is a form of mind control that can allow a person to retreat from his/her surroundings and gain control over their thought process.
 This may be to deal with a stressful situation, to modify their own behavior or reaction to a situation, to create focus in attaining certain goals they wish to achieve, or simply for relaxation.

 Our thoughts create pictures in our minds.
 If you are thinking about a vacation you have taken you can see sites through your minds eye when you think these thoughts.

 Guided imagery meditation takes the power of our minds and directs this energy to attain certain results.
 This form of mind control is used for physical benefits such as with stress reduction and its effects on the body or headache relief, to psychological benefits such as calming a racing mind, enhance relaxation or modify a person’s behavior.
-There are CD’s available to help an individual to maintain their focus and concentration.

 It is best to assume a meditative position.
 Sit or lay with your arms to your sides and your legs uncrossed.
 Start by relaxing your mind and body with your breathing technique.
 Focus on and relax each body part; head, eyes, mouth, neck, arms, hands, shoulders, diaphragm, belly, hips, legs, and feet.